-Cod fishing in Norway.
-If you want to catch whopping cod that hit hard and fight mean, head for Norway, says Henry Gilbey.
-Fishing for cod is exhilarating.
+If you want to catch whopping fish that hit hard and fight mean, go cod fishing in Norway, says Henry Gilbey

 There is no avoiding the fact that our UK stocks of big cod are but a shadow of their former selves, and giant coalfish seem to be a distant memory.
-As for halibut, I can't recall the last one I heard of caught on rod and line in UK waters.
-If you want rod-breaking, unsubtle, but hugely fun fishing, then the best place to head is Norway.
+As for halibut, I can’t recall the last one I heard of caught on rod and line in UK waters.
+If you want rod-breaking, unsubtle, but hugely fun fishing, then the best place is to go cod fishing in Norway.
 The Norwegians remain outside of EU rules and regulations, which may have something to do with why they have many fish when we have few.

 And as for halibut, I know of no other place in Europe where you run the risk of tangling with fish so stupidly powerful that various tales of their capture have gone down in angling legend.
 Lots of people could look at a photo of halibut and snigger at my talking them up, but then speak to somebody who has hooked a 100lb-plus supersize flatfish and you will understand exactly what I mean.
 I have even met skippers on the west coast of Canada who carry a handgun for dispatching a big halibut they intend to take home for eating; they will not run the risk of a hefty live halibut thrashing around on board.
 Halibut do not like being hooked, but Norway will give you the best possible chance of hooking a serious monster.
 I know of a 400lb-plus halibut landed on rod and line last year in Norway.
 Big enough?